-The Philippines has taken a significant step toward modernizing its tax system by extending the 12% value-added tax (VAT) to non-resident digital service providers.
-President Ferdinand Marcos Jr. signed Republic Act 12023 into law on October 2, which imposes VAT on companies that offer digital services to Filipino consumers, even if they have no physical presence in the country.
-The measure aims to streamline tax collection on digital transactions from popular platforms such as Netflix, Amazon, Shein, and Disney+.
+The Philippines has officially expanded its 12% Value-Added Tax (VAT) to cover non-resident digital service providers, marking a significant step in modernizing its tax system.
+President Ferdinand Marcos Jr. signed Republic Act (RA) 12023 into law on October 2, 2024, requiring foreign digital companies to collect and remit VAT on services provided to Filipino consumers—even if they have no physical presence in the country.

 Source: gov.ph